sensorable/batt-pack/README.md

 # 2P3S Battery Pack
-### Designed for use with Sensorable Open Source Camera
+### Designed for use with Sensorable Open Source Cameras

 ## Specification

 * Charging voltage: 14v ...
 36v
 * Output voltage: 9.3v ...
 12.6v
-* Batteries: Li-Ion 18650 x 3 or x 6
+* Batteries: Li-Ion 18650 x3 or x6
 * Operational temp: 0C ...
 40C
 * Enclosure: RP1170
 * Water ingress: IP65 with a breathable valve

 ## Overview

 This battery pack combines several COTS components to allow short production runs with manual assembly.
-All components are "though-hole" and the hole unit can be ordered and put together by any sufficiently skilled individual.
+All components are "though-hole" and the whole unit can be ordered and put together by any sufficiently skilled individual.
 It is not suitable for an automated PCBA process or large production runs.

 Charging sources: